National Youth Awards: Names of National Youth Award Winners for 2010

 Ceremony was organized under supervision of Mr. Mohy-ud-Din Ahmad Wani, Secretary Department of Information, Culture & Youth Affairs, Govt. of Punjab.

 Six recipients of Sindh Province have received their NATIONAL YOUTH AWARDS-2010 from Federal Ministry of Youth Affairs, Government of Pakistan though Provincial Governments after 18th Amendment, In Sindh, the Awards were given in a formal ceremony chaired by Mr. Raza Haroon, Provincial Minister, Information Technology at Karachi Gymkhana, Karachi on 18 May 2011.

 Ceremony was organized under supervision of Mr. Shoaib Ahmed Siddiqui, Secretary, Department of Youth Affairs and Sports, Government of Sindh.

 Allegations of nepotism and favoritism

-There have been incidences where some youth have alleged nepotism and favoritism in the selection of the awards.
+There have been incidents where some youth have alleged nepotism and favoritism in the selection of the awards.
 In fact, a case was filed in 2008 in the Islamabad High Court to dispute the selection for the awards, but the case was overturned, as the High Court decided the selection process was fair and transparent.
 More recently, for the 2009 awards, voices of dissent have again been raised.